Staphylococcus aureus: Treatment

 For susceptible strains, the treatment of choice for S. aureus infection is penicillin.
 An antibiotic derived from some Penicillium fungal species, penicillin inhibits the formation of peptidoglycan cross-linkages that provide the rigidity and strength in a bacterial cell wall.
-The four-membered β-lactam ring of penicillin is bound to enzyme DD-transpeptidase, an enzyme that when functional, cross-links chains of peptidoglycan that form bacterial cell walls.
-The binding of β-lactam to DD-transpeptidase inhibits the enzyme's functionality and it can no longer catalyze the formation of the cross-links.
+The four-membered β-lactam ring of penicillin is bound to the enzyme DD-transpeptidase, an enzyme that, when functional, cross-links chains of peptidoglycan that form bacterial cell walls.
+The binding of β-lactam to DD-transpeptidase inhibits the enzyme's functionality, and it can no longer catalyze the formation of the cross-links.
 As a result, cell wall formation and degradation are imbalanced, thus resulting in cell death.
-In most countries, however, penicillin resistance is extremely common (>90%), and first-line therapy is most commonly a penicillinase-resistant β-lactam antibiotic (for example, oxacillin or flucloxacillin, both of which have the same mechanism of action as penicillin) or vancomycin, depending on local resistance patterns.
+In most countries, however, penicillin resistance is extremely common (>90%).
+First-line therapy is most commonly a penicillinase-resistant β-lactam antibiotic (for example, oxacillin or flucloxacillin, both of which have the same mechanism of action as penicillin) or vancomycin, depending on local resistance patterns.
 Combination therapy with gentamicin may be used to treat serious infections, such as endocarditis, but its use is controversial because of the high risk of damage to the kidneys.
 The duration of treatment depends on the site of infection and on severity.
-Adjunctive rifampicin has been historically used in the management of S aureus bacteraemia, but randomised controlled trial evidence has shown this to be of no overall benefit over standard antibiotic therapy.
+Adjunctive rifampicin has historically been used in the management of S aureus bacteraemia, but randomised controlled trial evidence has shown no overall benefit over standard antibiotic therapy.

 Antibiotic resistance in S. aureus was uncommon when penicillin was first introduced in 1943.
 Indeed, the original Petri dish on which Alexander Fleming of Imperial College London observed the antibacterial activity of the Penicillium fungus was growing a culture of S. aureus.
 By 1950, 40% of hospital S. aureus isolates were penicillin-resistant; by 1960, this had risen to 80%.

 Methicillin-resistant Staphylococcus aureus (MRSA, often pronounced /ˈmɜrsə/ or /ɛm ɑːr ɛs eɪ/), is one of a number of greatly feared strains of S. aureus which have become resistant to most β-lactam antibiotics.
 For this reason, vancomycin, a glycopeptide antibiotic, is commonly used to combat MRSA.
 Vancomycin inhibits the synthesis of peptidoglycan, but unlike β-lactam antibiotics, glycopeptide antibiotics target and bind to amino acids in the cell wall, preventing peptidoglycan cross-linkages from forming.
 MRSA strains are most often found associated with institutions such as hospitals, but are becoming increasingly prevalent in community-acquired infections.

 Minor skin infections can be treated with triple antibiotic ointment.
 One topical agent that is prescribed is mupirocin, a protein synthesis inhibitor that is produced naturally by Pseudomonas fluorescens and has seen success for treatment of S. aureus nasal carriage.